leksuss/vk_publisher/README.md

 ```
 python3 main.py
 ```
-One run - one published comics with description.
+One run - one published comics with description in your VK group!